 - UBX0101 is our lead drug candidate for musculoskeletal disease with an initial focus on osteoarthritis.
-This drug candidate is a uniquely senolytic small molecule inhibitor of the MDM2/p53 protein interaction.
+This drug candidate is a potent senolytic small molecule inhibitor of the MDM2/p53 protein interaction.
 Disruption of this protein interaction can trigger the elimination of senescent cells.
-We plan to submit our IND application and initiate a Phase 1 clinical study in osteoarthritis in the first half of 2018. - UBX1967 is our lead drug candidate for ophthalmologic diseases.
+Our investigational new drug, or IND, application for UBX0101 was cleared by the U.S. Food and Drug Administration, or FDA, in April 2018, and we plan to initiate a Phase 1 clinical study in osteoarthritis in the second guarter of 2018.
+We expect to receive data from this clinical study in the first guarter of 2019. - UBX1967 is our lead drug candidate for ophthalmologic diseases.
 This drug candidate is a potent senolytic small molecule inhibitor of specific members of the Bcl-2 family of apoptosis regulatory proteins.
 Senescent cells utilize pro-survival mechanisms to remain viable and rely on specific Bcl-2 protein family members to persist and accumulate in tissues.
 We plan to submit our IND application and commence a Phase 1 clinical study in an ophthalmologic indication in the second half of 2019.

-We retain worldwide rights to UBX0101 and have an option to an exclusive license for UBK1967 pursuant to our compound library and option agreement with Ascentage Pharma Group Corp.
+In addition to the above, we expect to file one additional IND application in the second half of 2019 for a Phase 1 clinical study in either an additional ophthalmologic indication or an initial pulmonary indication.
+We retain worldwide rights to UBX0101 and have an option to an exclusive license for UBX1967 pursuant to our compound library and option agreement with Ascentage Pharma Group Corp.
 Ltd. See "Business-Licenses and Collaborations."